-'''

-Salary received X [.7 + (.005 X Number of years between during the last age fifty and the age at full year in office prior to retirement x [.7 + (.005 X Number of years age fifty and the age at retirement)].
+Salary received X [.7 + (.005 X Number of years between during the last age fifty and the age at full year in office retirement retirement)].

-'''

 B. The provisions of the Public Employees Retirement Reciprocity Act [Chapter 10, Article 13A NMSA 1978], if enacted by the second session of the fortieth legislature of the state of New Mexico, and the provisions of the Judicial Retirement Act [10-12B-1 to 10-12B-19 NMSA 1978] regarding cost-of-living adjustments shall apply to the provisions of this section.